khulnasoft-lab/design.khulnasoft.com/contents/data-visualization/charts.md

 Column charts are the default chart type, and they are used to compare values across categories.
 The categories are usually presented on the x-axis, with the values on the y-axis.
 If you are thinking about using a pie chart, consider that a column chart may tell the story more clearly.

 The bars on a column chart are presented vertically rather than horizontally, and they can be stacked.
-See the next section for more details.

 [[Example:column-basic]]